Machining Technology in the 21st century... Computer Controlled Design & Manufacturing Capabilities

 Opportunities for program completers include manufacturing industry careers as machine tool operators, precision machinists, tool and die makers, CNC operators and programmers, and quality control inspectors.
 Trained machinists are in demand.

 Get your Certificate

-Palm Beach State College awards students who complete the Machining Technology program a Post Secondary Adult Vocational Training Certificate.
+Palm Beach State College awards students who complete the Machining Technology program a Career Certificate Program Training Certificate.

 More than 400 business partners support Palm Beach State’s career programs.
 These great partners work closely with the College to ensure that students learn exactly what they’ll need to know to get a job after graduation.
 The partners also provide internships, training sites, guest speakers, company tours, scholarships, mentoring and help in sourcing equipment for student labs.

 Read about one of the Machining Technology program’s valuable partners:

 Machining lab in the Education & Training Center on the Lake Worth campus

 Addressing local needs is one part of the picture, but so is making sure that students get what they need to succeed anywhere.
 Palm Beach State College’s Machining Technology students owe their mobility, in no small part, to Barry O’Connell.